XI4675-Akash/duplicacy-check/01-run-hazelcast-community-edition/assignment.md

 id: b5ga5phbxaih
 type: challenge
 title: Run Hazelcast Community Edition — No License Required
-teaser: Start a real Hazelcast cluster with nothing but a JVM and a plain JAR — no license, no sign-up.
+teaser: Start a Hazelcast cluster with nothing but a JVM and a plain JAR — no license, no sign-up.
 notes:
 - type: text